orama-investimentos/orama-cadastro-python/README.md

 ## Installation & Usage
 ### pip install

-If the python package is hosted on Github, you can install directly from Github
+If the python package is hosted on a repository, you can install directly using:

 ```sh
 pip install git+https://github.com/GIT_USER_ID/GIT_REPO_ID.git